roberthoenig/react-native-fetch-bug/README.md

 This repository features a minimal code example to reproduce a bug in React Native's Fetch API.
+While this repository does not use React Native, it uses OkHttp in the same way React Native does.

 ## Code